Yummiest Bosnian Food To Try

 Bosanski lonac is a kind of stew unique to the country that is prepared following a special tradition.

-Begova corba is basically a chicken soup with plenty of vegetables, including celery, potatoes, carrots, and okra.
+Begova corba is a chicken soup with plenty of vegetables, including celery, potatoes, carrots, and okra.
 It is often served with sour cream or fresh herbs such as spring onions.

 Who doesn’t like meatballs?
-Cooked in any variety you can think of all over the Balkans, and in the rest of Europe, kufte meatballs are made with grounded beef mixed with onions and herbs for an extra touch of flavor.
+Cooked in any variety, you can think of all over the Balkans, and in the rest of Europe, kufte meatballs are made with grounded beef mixed with onions and herbs for an extra touch of flavor.

 The meatballs get all their flavor from a thick tomato sauce used to cook them and typically come with a generous slice of bread to soak in the sauce, mashed potatoes, or even plain white rice… In fact, anything that absorbs the delicious tomato sauce goes well with kufte.

-When it comes to tarhana, ingredients vary from country to country; however, its base usually includes flour and wheat, yogurt, and sour milk.
+Regarding tarhana, ingredients vary from country to country; however, its base usually includes flour and wheat, yogurt, and sour milk.

-In Bosnia, the soup is made with a mixture of fermented milk (which gives it a characteristic sour flavor), yogurt, wheat, and vegetables; sometimes, it also has meat.
+In Bosnia, the soup is made with a mixture of fermented milk (which gives it a characteristic sour flavor), yogurt, wheat, and vegetables; sometimes, it has meat.